SajadSaeediG/SajadSaeediG.github.io/_pages/aboutme.md

 ![]({{ site.url }}{{ site.baseurl }}/images/aboutpic/unb_seal.png){: style="width: 150px; float: left; margin: 0px  10px"}
 In February 2014, I received my PhD from the University of New Brunswick (2009-2014).
 The title of my thesis was "Multiple-robot simultaneous localization and mapping".
 I worked on several robotics projects as follows:

-  - I designed and developed several novel algorithms for multiple-robot SLAM,
+* I designed and developed several novel algorithms for multiple-robot SLAM,

-  - I also designed and implemented an autonomy stack, including perception, path planning, and exploration, for an autonomous quadrotor,
+* I also designed and implemented an autonomy stack, including perception, path planning, and exploration, for an autonomous quadrotor,

-  - Additionally, I studied underwater navigation systems.
+* Additionally, I studied underwater navigation systems.

 Here are more details about my projects:

+\
+&nbsp;

 **Perception and Navigation for Autonomous Rotorcraft, funded by DRDC - Suffield**: In this project, I designed and developed a fully autonomous UAV to support dismounts.
 The autonomous UAV, as a third eye above the ground, increases soldiers and other operators' awareness of potential targets.
 It also has many other applications such as border patrol, first response, natural resource management, and environment monitoring.
 Research and development of this type can significantly improve the quality of life (implementation in  C++/Linux, ROS).